okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab/index.md

 ## Prerequisites

-You need to set up the following to complete the tutorials in this lab.
+Set up the following to complete the tutorials in this lab.

 ### Applications